 Athletic Trainers (ATs) are healthcare professionals who collaborate with physicians and other allied health professionals to optimize activity and participation of patients and clients across age and care continuums.
 The practice of Athletic Training encompasses prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of emergency, acute and chronic medical conditions involving impairment, functional limitations and disabilities.
 ATs work under the direction of physicians, as prescribed by state licensure statutes.

-- Completion of a bachelor’s degree prior to enrollment in the program.
+- Completion of a bachelor’s degree with a minimum overall GPA of 2.5 prior to enrollment in the program.

 - Admission to graduate studies at CSUN.

 - Completion of all prerequisite courses or approved substitutions prior to enrollment with a minimum grade of “C-” and a minimum GPA of 2.5.